opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 # Overview #

-This document describes the API proposal to enable advanced telemetry capabilities in a network device.
+This draft describes the API proposal to enable advanced telemetry capabilities in a network device.
+The main goal of this advanced telemetry proposal is to achieve per-packet network visibility with low overhead.
+The network device should be able to inspect and take actions on each individual data packet.

 ## Telemetry data plane workflow ##